US golfer Tiger Woods in hospital after car crash | DW | 23.02.2021

 The golfer, whose first name is Eldrick, was the sole occupant of the vehicle, the sheriff’s department said.

+At a press conference following the crash, authorities said there is currently "no evidence" that Woods was impaired at the time of the crash.

-Woods, 45, was then taken away by ambulance to receive treatment.
-There is no word currently on his condition.
+Woods, 45, was taken away by ambulance to receive treatment.
+Authorities declined to comment on his condition.

 "Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries," his manager, Mark Steinberg, said.
 He is currently in surgery and we thank you for your privacy and support."